stdlib_sorting moduleThe sorting of collections of data is useful in the analysis of those

 Arrays can be also sorted in a decreasing order by providing the argument reverse

-= .true.
+= .true..

-subroutines can sort rank 1 isolated
+SORT_ADJOINT subroutineThe SORT and ORD_SORT subroutines can sort rank 1 isolated

 arrays of intrinsic types, but do nothing for the coordinated sorting